 Items 2 and 3 in Theorem 4.6.1 simply give another way of stating the fact that the free variables are those variables that do not have a leading 1 in their column.
 This seems like an obvious fact, but it is very important.
-We will see in Section 6.4 that this observation leads to a major theorem, sometimes known as the Fundamental Theorem of Linear Transformations: see Theorem 6.4.5.
+Indeed, this observation leads to a major theorem, sometimes known as the Fundamental Theorem of Linear Transformations, or the Rank-Nullity Theorem.